 Military retirement benefits

-While members of the military have been able to contribute to the TSP since 2001, the new option, which starts in 2018, includes a government match of up to five percent of a member's contribution.
+While members of the military have been able to contribute to the TSP since 2001, the new option, which started in 2018, includes a government match of up to five percent of a member's contribution.
 In addition, all servicemembers will get at least one percent of their base pay contributed to their TSP by the government.

-“Sometimes people don't want to pay the fee on their retirement income because they would rather have all the money to spend," says Linn.
-“But if you don't take the Survivor Benefit, you need to make sure you have a really good life insurance policy to provide for your family."
+“Sometimes people don't want to pay the fee on their retirement income because they would rather have all the money to spend,” says Vaughan.
+“But if you don't take the Survivor Benefit, you need to make sure you have a really good life insurance policy to provide for your family.”

-Linn says the best plan for veterans, who typically begin a career in civilian life after 20 or 30 years in the military, is to invest their entire pension and live on their civilian income so that they can have a robust retirement fund.
+Vaughan says the best plan for veterans, who typically begin a career in civilian life after 20 or 30 years in the military, is to invest their entire pension and live on their civilian income so that they can have a robust retirement fund.

 Foundations for financial success